severalnines/s9s-tools/README.md

 # s9s-tools

 Repository for tools helping to manage and monitor your Severalnines clusters.
-The resoitory contains the following tools:
+The repository contains the following tools:
 - s9s  (cli)

 # APT and YUM repositories